tooky/kosli-playground/README.md

 ## [Fork this repo](https://github.com/kosli-dev/playground/fork)

+- Click the `Actions` tab at the top of your forked repo.
+- You will see a message saying `Workflows aren’t being run on this forked repository`.
+- Click the green button to enable Workflows on your forked repo.
-Please follow the remaining instructions from the README in your forked repo.
+- Please follow the remaining instructions from the README in your forked repo.
   (This is so the links take you to the files in your repo)

 ## Log into Kosli at https://app.kosli.com using GitHub